woodRock/fishy-business/code/evotorch/README.md

 This code has been modified from a regression to a multi-class classification problem.
 With the loss function being swapped from Mean Squared Error to Categorical Cross Entropy.

+The code runs on 3 GPUs, with problem parallelization enabled out of the box, for simulatanous evaluation of the population on multiple GPUs.
+See here for more: https://docs.evotorch.ai/v0.5.1/user_guide/problem_parallelization/?h=par

 ## Evaluation

 We can evaluate execution speed using the following command: